 Admission to practice law depends not only upon adequate academic performance in law school and successful completion of the bar examination, but also upon satisfaction of the requirements of the particular jurisdiction as to subject matter and proof of good character.
 These requirements differ from state to state, and students should inform themselves of the requirements of the jurisdictions in which they are interested.
 Because some states have early registration requirements, students should check state rules as soon as possible.

 The Degree of Doctor of Philosophy in Law (Ph.D.)

 In conjunction with the Graduate School of Arts and Sciences at Yale University, the Law School offers a Ph.D. in Law program, the first of its kind in the United States.
-This three-year program prepares students who have earned a J.D. at a U.S. law school to embark upon a career in the legal academy or other careers that require a scholarly mastery of law.
+This three-year program prepares students who have earned a J.D. at an accredited U.S. law school to embark upon a career in the legal academy or other careers that require a scholarly mastery of law.
 The program gives students a broad foundation in the canonical texts and methods of legal scholarship and supports students in producing their own original scholarship in the form of a dissertation.
 The program strongly encourages, but does not require, interdisciplinary approaches to the study of law.
-Full details on this program are available in the Bulletin of the Graduate School of Arts and Sciences, available online at www.yale.edu/bulletin.
+Full details on this program are available in the Bulletin of the Graduate School of Arts and Sciences, available online at http://bulletin.yale.edu.

 The Degree of Doctor of the Science of Law (J.S.D.)